eyonggu/eyonggu.github.io/_posts/2022-02-22-how-kprobe-works.markdown

     try_to_optimize_kprobe(p);
 }
 ```
-Now, let's look at the [X86 arch specific impelemenation](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/kprobes/core.c#L722)
+The implementation of these steps are arch specific under the generic hood, you can find the [X86 arch specific Kprobe impelemenation](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/kprobes/core.c#L722) here.

-On X86, Kprobe saves the original instruction at the address, replaces it with int3, ands add another int3 after the original instruction for single-step.
+**arch_prepare_kprobe()** copies the original instruction and saves it in some instruction cache page, to single step the instruction for post_handle, another int3 is added after the saved original instruction.

-Some articles say that int1 debug exception after the original insturction is used to execute post_handle, but I didn't find it for X86 implementation, instead I see another int3 is inserted after the instruction.
+**arch_arm_kprobe()** then replaces the orignal instuction with int3 (0xCC) at the address.

 ```c
 int arch_prepare_kprobe(struct kprobe *p)
 {